alyssadata/ai_source_architecture/02_source_is_not_company.md

 Without this structure, “company as source” is only a source claim.

-It is not source architecture.
+It is *not* source architecture.

-## AX: Company Source Is Not Impossible, But It Is Not Automatic
+## AX: Company Source Is Not Impossible, But It Is Devirative.

 AI Source Architecture does not claim that a company can never participate in source architecture.